thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

-During the study period, the pyranometer was independently calibrated three times at the Meteorologisches Observatorium Lindenberg, DWD, verifying that the stability of the instrument's sensitivity was better than $0.7\text{\%}$ relative to the initial calibration by the manufacturer.
-For the acquisition of radiometric data, the signal of the pyranometer was sampled at a rate of $1\text{Hz}$ with the mean and standard deviation of these samples calculated and recorded every minute.
-The measurements were corrected for the zero offset ("dark signal" in volts), which was calculated by averaging all measurements recorded for a period of $3\text{h}$, before (morning) or after (evening) the Sun reaches an elevation angle of $- 10^{\circ}$.
+During the study period, the pyranometer was independently calibrated three times at the Meteorologisches Observatorium Lindenberg, DWD, verifying that the stability of the instrument's sensitivity was better than $0.7\%$ relative to the initial calibration by the manufacturer.
+For the acquisition of radiometric data, the signal of the pyranometer was sampled at a rate of $1Hz$ with the mean and standard deviation of these samples calculated and recorded every minute.
+The measurements were corrected for the zero offset ("dark signal" in volts), which was calculated by averaging all measurements recorded for a period of $3h$, before (morning) or after (evening) the Sun reaches an elevation angle of $- 10^{\circ}$.
 The signal was converted to irradiance using the ramped value of the instrument's sensitivity between subsequent calibrations.
-We note that the specific model of the pyranometer is not capable in recording the instrument's temperature, therefore any temperature changes that may occur during the day (including those due to sudden increases or decreases in incidence irradiance) were not considered in the data reduction procedure.
-However, the sensitivity of the instrument to temperature is less than $\pm 1\text{\%}$ for its operational range ($- 20^{\circ}$ -- $50^{\circ}$C).
+We note that the specific model of the pyranometer is not capable of recording the instrument's temperature, therefore any temperature changes that may occur during the day (including those due to sudden increases or decreases in incidence irradiance) were not considered in the data reduction procedure.
+However, the sensitivity of the instrument to temperature is less than $\pm 1\%$ for its operational range ($- 20^{\circ}$ -- $50^{\circ}$C).

 To further improve the quality of the irradiance data, a manual screening was performed, to remove inconsistent and erroneous recordings